Hoot Hoot! Call For 1st Order Discount 626-412-1200

 Authority limited to municipal boundaries, serving incorporated cities and towns

-💡 Key Insight: In most counties, sheriffs have broader geographic jurisdiction but may have mutual aid agreements with local police departments for cross-jurisdictional cooperation.
+💡 Worth Knowing: In most counties, sheriffs have broader geographic jurisdiction but may have mutual aid agreements with local police departments for cross-jurisdictional cooperation.

 Overlapping Jurisdiction Scenarios